apecloud/kubeblocks/docs/developer_docs/terminology.md

 ##### ServiceDescriptor

-The "ServiceDescriptor" is a Custom Resource (CR) object used to describe API objects that reference storage services.
+The ServiceDescriptor is a Custom Resource (CR) object used to describe API objects that reference storage services.
 It allows users to abstract a service provided either by Kubernetes or non-Kubernetes environments, making it available for referencing by other Cluster objects within KubeBlocks.
 The "ServiceDescriptor" can be used to address issues such as service dependencies, component dependencies, and component sharing within KubeBlocks.